 Forward-looking firms will offer more thought leadership on their websites and optimize it for online search.
 In this way, they’ll maximize their online visibility and begin to nurture prospects, for when the time is right.
 Thought leadership can take a variety of forms, from blog posts and technical papers to research reports and video.
 No matter the format, this content will be produced with one goal in mind — to demonstrate the firm’s expertise.

-Last December, I explored seven trends that would impact AEC marketing in 2016.
+Last December, I explored seven trends that would impact AEC marketing in 2017.
 Many of these trends reflected a transition from old-school to new-school dynamics that was — and still is — occurring in many firms.
-While all those observations still hold true today, 2017 brings a new set of challenges.
+While all those observations still hold true today, 2018 will bring a new set of challenges.

-For AEC firms specializing in the residential and commercial markets, 2017 could bring an undesired recession.
-For engineering, environmental and construction firms with a focus in infrastructure and energy, 2017 may finally be the breakthrough year.
-And, for firms with federal and municipal contracts heavily aligned with the past administrations’ goals, new strategies to win work may be required.
+For AEC firms specializing in the residential and commercial markets, 2018 could continue to cool down.
+For engineering, environmental and construction firms with a focus in infrastructure and energy, 2018 should continue the upward trend we’ve been seeing.
+And, for firms with federal and municipal contracts heavily aligned with the past administrations’ goals, new strategies to win have been evolving over the course of 2017.
 Whatever the new year holds, however, you should be preparing your firm for change.
 And the five marketing trends I’ve laid out in this article are a great place to begin your planning.

 - Get a copy of our free Marketing Planning Guide to develop a strategy that generates more leads for your firm by building its visibility and reputation in the marketplace.

 - Check out our free research-based book Inside the Buyer’s Brain to learn how your business development team can close more leads by understanding what the buyer really wants.

 - Our Professional Services Guide to Research gives you the tools and knowledge you need to lead your firm through conducting research.

 How Hinge Can Help: